What do I need to know about my diet?

 Important things to know about vitamin K are:

-- It is okay to eat foods high in vitamin K.
+- It is okay to eat foods that have vitamin K. Make sure it is not in large amounts.

-- Check with your provider before making any big changes in your diet.
+- Check with your care team before making any big changes in your diet.

-- Contact your provider if there are sudden or big changes in your diet due to illness.
+- Contact your care team if there are sudden changes in your diet due to illness.

-The most common foods with high vitamin K are green leafy vegetables such as kale, collard greens, broccoli, spinach, cabbage, and lettuce.
+The most common foods with high vitamin K are green leafy vegetables, such as:

 Vitamin K can also be found in some nutrition supplements, such as: